The Battles of Narvik Were Fueled By Allied and German Self-Interest

 Launching an amphibious assault

 The plan was for the Polish troops to aid the French from the west and the Norwegians from the north, boxing in the Germans.
-After taking Evlegårdsmoen and Bjerkvik, they moved northeast, where the Germans were withdrawing, and south along Herangsfjord.
+After taking Evlegårdsmoen and Bjerkvik, they moved to the northeast, where the Germans were withdrawing, and south along Herangsfjord.

 On May 28, 1940, at 11:40 PM, a naval bombardment commenced.
-Two French and one Norwegian battalion were transported across Rombaksfjord to Narvik – the French moved east along the railway, while the Norwegians moved toward Taraldsvik Mountain.
+Two French and one Norwegian battalion were moved across Rombaksfjord to Narvik.
+The French went east along the railway, while the Norwegians moved toward Taraldsvik Mountain.
 The Poles advanced toward Ankenes and inner Beisfjord.
-By 7:00 AM, the German commander evacuated and retired along Beisfjord, marking the first major Allied land victory.

 Operation Alphabet